LeeLaffan/Jetbrains-ProjectLinks/README.md

 This is a plugin for JetBrains editors that will scan the README.md file at the root of the current project, finding links and displaying them in a tool window.

+Selecting an entry will open the link in your default browser.

 ## Demo

 Some test links: